 \section{Walking on the wild side: eye movements beyond the CLT}

-In spite of the nice behaviour of RWs patrolled by the CLT, when dealing with eye movements most interesting cases happen when the CLT is violated: \begin{description} \item[(i) Violation of independency:] Long-range correlations are present, so once the random walker decides moving in one direction it keeps on doing the same for a long time (this will lead to superdiffusion) or, alternatively, once it stops it remains resting for an arbitrarily long time (then subdiffusion will emerge) \item[(ii) Violation of identity:] motion consists of non-identical displacements that become gradually shorter (subdiffusion) or longer (superdiffusion) probably because of external constraints. \item[ (iii) Violation of moment finiteness:] The displacements forming the trajectory can be fitted to a PDF with non-finite mean or variance, so as a result arbitrarily large displacements are likely with a certain frequency (long tail distributions) \end{description}
+In spite of the nice behaviour of RWs patrolled by the CLT, when dealing with eye movements most interesting cases happen when the CLT is violated: \begin{description} \item[(i) Violation of independency:] Long-range correlations are present, so once the random walker decides moving in one direction it keeps on doing the same for a long time (this will lead to superdiffusion) or, alternatively, once it stops it remains resting for an arbitrarily long time (then subdiffusion will emerge) \item[(ii) Violation of identity:] motion consists of non-identical displacements that become gradually shorter (subdiffusion) or longer (superdiffusion) probably because of external constraints, and non stationarity arises. \item[ (iii) Violation of moment finiteness:] The displacements forming the trajectory can be fitted to a PDF with non-finite mean or variance, so as a result arbitrarily large displacements are likely with a certain frequency (long tail distributions) \end{description}

 When one of the three conditions is violated then the process is said to exhibit \textbf{anomalous diffusion}.
-A simple way to define anomalous diffusion or an anomalous random walk is when $ \langle x(t) ^2 \rangle $ does not increase linearly with time, In these cases the corresponding MSD shows a power-law behaviour
+A simple way to define anomalous diffusion or an anomalous random walk is when $ \langle x(t) ^2 \rangle $ does not increase linearly with time.
+In such case, the corresponding MSD shows a power-law behaviour

 with $\gamma \neq 1$